25 Incredible Things to Do in Riviera Maya Mexico in 2023

 The luxury resorts in Riviera Maya are pretty spectacular so it’s always a solid option just to stay at the resort!

-But if you want to get out and explore the destination, then definitely take some time to research and plan your activity days in advance.
+But if you want to get out and explore the destination, then definitely take some time to research and plan the best tours in Riviera Maya in advance.

 Depending on the length of your trip, I would try to aim for at least 1 or 2 excursions during your stay.